 Trademarks pertain to the capitalized costs of application and registration with the Intellectual Property Office and Bureau of Product Standards of the Company's logo and brand emblems used as identifying markers of the Company's products.
-The carrying values of trademarks were presented net of accumulated amortization amounting to P0.3 million as of December 31, 2021 and 2020.
+The carrying values of trademarks were presented net of accumulated amortization amounting to P0.2 million and P0.3 million as of December 31, 2022 and 2021, respectively.